emilc97/Car-Simulation/README.txt

 overloaded ++ and -- operators for wrap-around behaviour.
 This natively moves from South-> South West ->West .. and vice versa for ++ and -- respectively.
-The operators could be used each time left/right is called (e.g., Car) or be managed more intelligently depending on the vehicle and derived class specialization.
+The operators could be used each time left/right is called (e.g., Monster Truck) or be managed more intelligently depending on the vehicle and derived class specialization.

 Each vehicle holds a coordinate system instantiated using a template